akshatcoder-hash/hashnode-blog/cl19ed9fe016m9cnvfs0u7m44.md

 ## Internal speakers don't work while headphones are attached

 Internal speakers automatically mute while 1/8 inch headphones are plugged into devices, even if you use audio settings to select internal speakers for output.
+Also, you don't see any change in sound unless you mute the volume.

 ## NVIDIA GPUs are currently unstable: